 Timeline of Ernest Shackleton:

-1885: The Shackleton family move back to England and live at 12 West Hill in Sydenham, Kent.
+1885: The Shackleton family moves back to England and live at 12 West Hill in Sydenham, Kent.

 1887: He goes to Dulwich College.

 1890: Ernest leaves Dulwich College and becomes a “ship’s boy” with the North Western Shipping Company on the sailing ship “Hoghton Tower” despite his father urging him to become a doctor.

 1894: Shackleton passed his examination for Second Mate and took up a post as a third officer on a steamer owned by the Welsh Shire Line.

 1898: He qualifies as a Master Mariner aged 16 and joined the Union Castle Line which ran between Southampton and Cape Town.

-1899: During the Boer War Shackleton transferred to the troopship “Tintagel Castle”.
+1899: During the Boer War Shackleton transfers to the troopship “Tintagel Castle”.

-1900: He met Cedric Longstaff whose father Llewellyn was the main financial backer of the National Antarctic Expedition, then being organised in London and he used his influence to seek an introduction.
+1900: He meets Cedric Longstaff whose father Llewellyn was the main financial backer of the National Antarctic Expedition, then being organised in London and he used his influence to seek an introduction.

 1901: Shackleton joins the National Antarctic Expedition led by Robert Falcon Scott as Third Officer and departs for the Antarctic from London in August on the ship “Discovery.”
 This expedition was organised by Sir Clements Markham, president of the Royal Geographical Society and friend of Longstaff.